European Single Access Point: Harvesting guidelines for Member States

 Entitled 'The European Single Access Point on data.europa.eu: Harvesting guidelines’, the document explains the implementation of the ESAP and outlines technical and operational requirements for the NSIPs.
 Member States can also derive insights from these guidelines to design their own NSIP to interface with the ESAP, thus facilitating harmonisation between NSIPs.

-To find out more about the implementation of the DGA, see the dedicated data.europa academy page.
+Download the guidelines and find out more about the DGA implementation on the dedicated data.europa academy page.